elenairurueta/ApneaDetection/README.md

 The path should look like: ```'Data\ApneaDetection_SimulatedSignals\SenalesCONapnea.csv'``` and ```'Data\ApneaDetection_SimulatedSignals\SenalesSINapnea.csv'```

 ## Usage
-Open ```main.py```.
+To create, train and test a new model, open ```NewModel.py```.
+To upload and test existing model, open ```ExistingModel.py```.

-Lines 1 to 4 will import the required modules.
+Lines 1 to 5 will import the required modules.
 ```python
 from LecturaSenalesSimuladas import *
 from Modelo import *
 from Training import *
 from Testing import *
 ```
-Line 4 will create a custom Dataset (ApneaDataset) with the simulated signals from the Data directory.
+Line 8 will create a custom Dataset (ApneaDataset) with the simulated signals from the Data directory.
 ```python
 dataset = ApneaDataset('Data\ApneaDetection_SimulatedSignals\SenalesCONapnea.csv', 'Data\ApneaDetection_SimulatedSignals\SenalesSINapnea.csv')
 ```

-Line 9 will split the Dataset into train, validation and test Subsets.
+Line 13 will split the Dataset into train, validation and test Subsets.
 ```python
 dataset.split_dataset(train_perc = 0.6,
                       val_perc = 0.2,